Video and Model Details

 - 4 Sources and Links

-On 6 October 2012, during the Saturday morning session of the 182nd Semiannual General Conference of The Church of Jesus Christ of Latter-day Saints, President Thomas S. Monsonannounced plans for a temple to be built in Tucson, Arizona – Arizona’s second largest city.
+On 6 October 2012, during the Saturday morning session of the 182nd Semiannual General Conference of The Church of Jesus Christ of Latter-day Saints, President Thomas S. Monson announced plans for a temple to be built in Tucson, Arizona – Arizona’s second largest city.
 The Temple was announced in conjunction with the Arequipa Peru Temple.

 On Saturday, 17 October 2015, President Dieter F. Uchtdorf, Second Counselor in the First Presidency of The Church of Jesus Christ of Latter-day Saints presided at the groundbreaking ceremony for the Tucson Arizona Temple.
 Services were broadcast live to area meeting houses in English and in Spanish.
 Attendance at the ceremonies was by invitation only, however, the general public was invited to view the proceedings live from local meetinghouses.